ad-995/shelby/README.md

 `Shelby` is a Windows Execution Cradle Generator inspired by [PoshC2](https://github.com/nettitude/PoshC2/blob/master/poshc2/server/Payloads.py) and their `PoshC2_Project/quickstart.txt` documentation.

 The aim of this project is to automatically generate several commonly used Execution Cradles for lateral movement.
+Future releases will include some classic Linux cradles too.

 ## Cradles
 For our initial proof-o'-concept, we have two cradles: